phylum-dev/community-extensions/snyk-import/README.md

 ## Running

-To import all of your current Snyk projects
+To import all of your current Snyk projects:

 ```
 phylum snyk-import --group <phylum_group>